ibm-cloud-docs/account/faqs-account.md

   3. From the VPN subnets section, click the Edit icon ![Edit icon](../icons/icon_write.svg) to enter a new VPN password.
   5. Click **Apply**.

-## How can I remove my personal data from {{site.data.keyword.Bluemix_notm}}?
+## Can I remove my personal data from {{site.data.keyword.Bluemix_notm}}?
 {: #remove-pi}
 {: faq}

-To understand how IBM handles your personal information, see the [IBM Privacy Statement](https://www.ibm.com/privacy/){: external}.
+To understand how {{site.data.keyword.IBM_notm}} handles your personal information, see the [{{site.data.keyword.IBM_notm}} Privacy Statement](https://www.ibm.com/privacy/){: external}.
 In the Your Rights section, review the information about what you can request to remove.
 Click the link in the section to submit a request to remove your personal information.

 ## Why is my account deactivated?
 {: #account-deactivated}